OzzyD1/react-movie-labs/README.md

 -   Removed redundant useMovie custom hook
 -   Used custom hook for Firebase state observer
 -   React useNavigate (https://reactrouter.com/en/main/hooks/use-navigate)
+-   Watchlist and favourite icons are now on all pages

 ## To Do

 -   Filter by Year
--   Pagination
 -   Firebase: invalid credentials notification
--   Only render favourites and watchlist buttons if logged in